 This article is sponsored content brought to you by Blackmores.

-The WSAVA Guidelines identify 3 groups of dietary supplements with potential benefits for pain management; omega-3 polyunsaturated fatty acids, glucosamine and chondroitin, and green-lipped mussel (GLM).6 Glucosamine hydrochloride and chondroitin sulfate appears to have pain relieving effects in dogs with hip/elbow OA comparable to carprofen though onset of efficacy is delayed.7 In this study, statistically significant improvements in pain scores, severity and weight bearing were identified in the supplemented group after 70 days compared to 42 days in the carprofen treated group.7
+The WSAVA Guidelines identify three groups of dietary supplements with potential benefits for pain management; omega-3 polyunsaturated fatty acids, glucosamine and chondroitin, and green-lipped mussel (GLM).6 Glucosamine hydrochloride and chondroitin sulfate appear to have pain relieving effects in dogs with hip/elbow OA comparable to carprofen, though onset of efficacy is delayed.7

-While rarely used as monotherapy, herbal dietary supplements are becoming a topic of interest in the scientific veterinary community, and are being integrated into management plans for chronic medical ailments.8,9 A survey of 2675 veterinarians in Austria, Germany and Switzerland found 75% of veterinarians use herbal medicine as adjunct therapies for chronic diseases.8 Herbal ingredients have demonstrated usefulness in canine and human osteoarthritis due to their multimodal anti-inflammatory effects, including Boswellia resin (known as frankincense) and curcumin (principal biochemical component of turmeric).10,11
+While rarely used as monotherapy, herbal dietary supplements are becoming a topic of interest in the scientific veterinary community, and are being integrated into management plans for chronic medical ailments.8,9 Herbal ingredients have demonstrated worth in canine and human OA due to their multimodal anti-inflammatory effects, including Boswellia resin and curcumin (from turmeric).10,11

-Dietary supplements, while not recommended as a sole therapy for OA, are candidates for management of OA in conjunction with other therapies.5 Since OA is a chronic disease, products with minor adverse effects such as dietary supplements are preferred for long-term use, since administration can start at time of diagnosis.5 The use of dietary supplements provides an alternative and adjunctive means of managing OA in the dog.5
+Dietary supplements, while not recommended as a sole therapy for OA, are candidates for management of OA in conjunction with other pharmacologic and non-pharmacologic therapies.5 Since OA is a chronic disease, products with minor adverse effects such as dietary supplements are preferred for long-term use, since administration can start at time of diagnosis.5 The use of dietary supplements provides an alternative and adjunctive means of managing OA in the dog.5